markbaaijens/rpmusicserver/README.md

   * enjoy!

 ## Folder mapping
 For several services within RPMS, container-technology docker is used.
-Within docker, there is no direct link to the file-system, but this is achieved through a virtual folder which is set during the installation-proces.
+Within docker, there is no direct link to the file-system, but this is achieved through a virtual folder which is set during installation.
 Normally, an end-user does not have to know about these virtual folders, but there are a few exceptions primarily around LMS and SyncThing.
 These specific case have to be documented.

 Mapping from virtual folder to fysical folders:
 * LMS: /music => smb://rpms/[public]/[music]